Irish Doodles can be very active dogs, but they also love just hanging out with their family members in the house.

 A third concern for this breed is Addison’s Disease or hypoadrenocorticism.
 Dogs with this disease have decreased hormone production from their adrenal glands.
 This can cause diarrhea, vomiting, weight loss, increased urination, or lethargy.
 If you suspect your dog has Addison’s disease, take them to the veterinarian who will be able to run some tests and determine the best course of treatment.

 To recap, a few common health concerns that Irish Doodles may face include:

 Irish Doodle Temperament and Behavior

-Irish Doodles have a very loyal and affectionate personality.
-This mixed breed also aims to please their owners and is very intelligent, which can make them easier to train than other breeds.
-An Irish Poo Setters’ traits makes them a wonderful addition to any household, including families with children.
-They can be very gentle and loving with children and can also make a good playmate for a child.
+Irish Doodles have a very loyal and affectionate personalities.
+This mixed breed also aims to please its owners and is very intelligent, which can make them easier to train than other breeds.
+Irish Poo Setters’ traits make them a wonderful addition to any household, including families with children.
+They can be very gentle and loving with children and can also make a good playmates for a child.

-However, while this breed make a wonderful companion dog, they do not do very well if left alone for long periods of time.
+However, while this breed makes for a wonderful companion dog, they do not do very well if left alone for long periods of time.
 This breed is more prone to separation anxiety than others, and they may become destructive or engage in other undesired behaviors.

 How to Take Care of an Irish Doodle

-Irish Doodle Setters puppies should also be fed a high-quality puppy food.
-Since puppies have a very small stomach, they can’t handle large quantities of food at one time.
+Irish Doodle Setters puppies should also be fed high-quality puppy food.
+Since puppies have very small stomachs, they can’t handle large quantities of food at one time.
 Before your puppy turns six months old, feed them three to four smaller meals instead of just two meals.
 Then, once they are six months old, cutting down to two meals should be fine.

 Maintenance and Grooming